mit-rss/visual_servoing/README.md

 - [Module 4](#module4): Writing a parking controller.
 - [Synthesis](#synthesis): Deploying all components together; Application to line following.

-Here’s how they fit together.
-Modules 1 and 2 cover object detection algorithms.
+Here’s how they fit together: Modules 1 and 2 cover object detection algorithms.
 Module 3 teaches you how to convert a pixel to a plane in the real world.
 Combining 1 and 3 will tell you where a cone is relative to your robot.
 Module 4 will park your robot in front of a simulated cone.
-Combine modules 1,3 and 4 to park in real life.
+Combine modules 1, 3, and 4 to park in real life.
 Now make some modifications to follow a line instead!

 ## Submission and Grading